 The Macquarie Bank Group operates various kinds of businesses across multiple jurisdictions or sectors which are regulated by more than one regulator.
-Additionally, some members of the Macquarie Group own or manage assets and businesses that are regulated.
-The Macquarie Bank Group's businesses include an ADI in Australia (regulated by APRA), bank branches in the United Kingdom, the Dubai International Finance Centre and Singapore and representative offices in the United States, New Zealand, Brazil and Switzerland.
-The regulations vary from country to country but generally are designed to protect depositors and the banking system as a whole, not holders of Macquarie Bank Group's businesses are subject to financial services regulation other than prudential banking regulation, as well as laws, regulations and oversight specific to the industries applicable to the Macquarie Bank Group's businesses and susinesses and assets.
+Additionally, some members of the Macquarie Bank Group own or manage assets and businesses that are regulated.
+The Macquarie Bank Group's businesses include an ADI in Australia (regulated by APRA), a credit institution in Ireland, a bank branch in the United Kingdom, the Dubai International Finance Centre and Singapore and representative offices in the United States, New Zealand, South Africa, Brazil and Switzerland.
+The regulations vary from country to country but generally are designed to protect depositors and the banking system as a whole, not holders of Macquarie Bank's securities or creditors.
+In addition, as a diversified financial institution, many of the Macquarie Bank Group's businesses are subject to financial services regulation other than prudential banking regulation, as well as laws, regulations and oversight specific to the industries applicable to the Macquarie Bank Group's businesses and assets.